This example uses machine learning to develop a classification method to detect tree wilt (Japanese oak wilt and Japanese pine wilt).

 The objective of model selection is to find a network architecture with the best generalization properties, which minimizes the error on the selected instances of the data set.

-Order selection algorithms train several network architectures with a different number of neurons and select that with the smallest selection error.
+Order selection algorithms train several network architectures with different numbers of neurons and select the one with the smallest selection error.

 The incremental order method starts with a few neurons and increases the complexity at each iteration.
 The following chart shows the training error (blue) and the selection error (orange) as a function of the number of neurons.

 After model selection, an optimum selection error of 0.263 NSE has been found for 2 hidden neurons.
-The final network architecture is displayed below.

 6. Testing analysis